99designs/gqlgen/docs/content/config.md

 # argument values but to set them even if they're null.
 call_argument_directives_with_null: true

+# This enables gql server to use function syntax for execution context
+# instead of generating receiver methods of the execution context.
+# use_function_syntax_for_execution_context: true

 # Optional: set to speed up generation time by not performing a final validation pass.
 # skip_validation: true